Last update:

 I just had to write to you.
 I spent the last weekend reading your novel The Corporal.
 I loved it, it made me laugh and cry.
 Thank you very much for giving me such a pleasant time.
 I hope you will translate all your novels to english and I can hardly wait until it's done.

-I am about to start reading two of your novels now, akim and kea.
+I am about to start reading two of your novels now, akim and the kea tribe.
 And I am really looking forward to it.

 I am 56 yrs and live in Norway.